 - End-of-Year Assessment of Staff Development Plans

 Personnel can review staff development plans anytime in the year, but at year-end, personnel assess progress in SRassist.
-The post assessment document for the Staff Development Plan is prepared annually and is maintained on the College shared drive.
+The completion status of activities is recorded for each activity by individuals in SRassist and are available for review at any time.

 - Procedures for Research

 - The IE Division Works with Other Institutional Offices, Committees, and Personnel to do the Following: